 Front post double crochet stitches are double crochet stitches that are worked around the post of the stitch instead of into the top of the stitch.

-In most patterns they are abbreviated as FPDC.
+In most patterns they are abbreviated as FPdc or FPDC or fpdc.
 This intermediate crochet technique creates a textured stitch that stands out among the others in your crochet projects.

 I have often used front post double crochet stitches in waffle blankets and washcloths.

 This post contains affiliate links, I may earn a fee.
 Read more disclosure policy.

 The sample photo above includes a combination of front post and back post double crochet to create the waffle effect.

 Scroll down for the front post double crochet tutorial below.